ioam/topographica/README.rst

   git push

-That's it, you've now committed changes to the submodule and told topographica to point to your new commit.
+That's it, you've now committed changes to the submodule and told topographica to point to the newly updated submodule.